MicrosoftDocs/PowerShell-Docs/reference/5.1/ISE/New-IseSnippet.md

 **Start Snippets** or press <kbd>CTRL</kbd>+<kbd>J</kbd>.

-The `New-ISESnippet` cmdlet creates a `<Title>.Snippets.ps1xml` file in the `$home\Documents\WindowsPowerShell\Snippets` directory with the title that you specify.
+The `New-ISESnippet` cmdlet creates a `<Title>.Snippets.ps1xml` file in the `$HOME\Documents\WindowsPowerShell\Snippets` directory with the title that you specify.
 To include a snippet file in a module that you are authoring, add the snippet file to a Snippets subdirectory of your module directory.